valkyrie-system/AnankePlayer/README.md

 *(Optional: `psutil` for better hardware detection, `PyQt6-Qt6-DBus` for Linux MPRIS media keys, `PyQt6-Qt6-Multimedia` for audio playback/previews).*

 ### 2. Launch the App
-Navigate to the `musicwatcher` folder and run:
+Navigate to the `musicwatche` folder and run:
 ```bash
 python main.py
 ```